 Questions that remain

 Is it an adult cap?
 I noticed when I went back to the record to write this post, that its description is changed now to “child’s cap.”
+(And then changed back!)
 It is true that many items that come to us with provenance end up, upon close examination, to be falsely attributed.
 So maybe her family did not know which cap was really her wedding cap.
 I’ve also seen in museum records, conflicting accounts by various visiting experts about the date or story for an item.
 I love that the curators carefully attach all these to the item for the next person to discover, a story gathering over time, perhaps with a conclusion, perhaps not.

 I’m leaning toward calling this an adult cap.
 Here are my reasons:

 First, I put my reproduction on the head of Newbold Richardson, (Newbie) who claims she has the “smallest head in the world.”
 It fits her.
 True, Newbie has short hair, so there isn’t any bulk under the cap.
 Also, as I note below, my version is a little off, but not substantially, I think, for fitting purposes.

 Second, unlike, for example, Boston MFA #49.366, which has gathering strings that will make that cap even smaller when worn, this cap shows no sign of gathers.
 The normal method of sizing by gathering the caul is not being used.
 This would sit on her head in just this shape, exactly fit for the purpose.
 And, as Newbie shows us, it is rather nice looking laying simply on her head.
 It could be worn higher, on dressed hair, with ribbons and flowers, and still look fitted and appropriate.